EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 Errors in getters will never cause an error to be raised getting or setting this.

+#### TagPoint.min, TagPoint.max
+Set the range of the tag point.
+Out of range values are clipped.

+#### TagPoint.interval
+Set the sample rate of the tags data in seconds.
+Affects polling and cacheing.

+#### TagPoint.subscribe(f)
+f will be called whe the value changes.
+Polling will only occur if interval is nonzero and there is at least one subscriber.

+The signature of f must be:
+f(value, timestamp, annotation)

+#### TagPoint.unit
+A string that determines the unit of a tag.
+Units are expressed in strings like "m" or "degF".
+Units are provided by pint.

+It is prefered that base Si units be used, except for weight, where grams are prefered over kilograms for simplicity of automatic prefixing for display(Rendering 0.001V as 1mV, etc).

+Abbreviated symbols(g, K, etc) are preferred ofer full names(gram, kilograms).

+Note that operations involving units raise an error if the unit is not set.
+To prevent this, both the "sending" and "recieving" code should set the unit before using the tag.

+To prevent the very obvious classes of errors where different code thinks a unit is a different thing, this property will not allow changes once it has been set.
+You can freely write the same string to it, and you can set it to None and then to a new value if you must, but you cannot change between two strings without raising an exception.

+For some units, meters will become "unit aware" on the display page.

+#### TagPoint.convertTo(unit)
+Return the value in the given unit

+#### TagPoint.convertValue(value,unit)
+Value must be a number in the tag's native unit.
+Returns the value after converting.

 #### TagPoint.claim(value, name, priority, timestamp=None, annotation=None)
 Adds a claim to the tag.
 The claim will dissapear if the returned Claim object ever does.
 Value may be a function that can be polled to return a float, or a number.